-Item 2 Candidates were required to correctly identify the name of the tourist resort area in the south of Mauritius.
-It posed a problem to many of them who chose Grand Baie.
-They could have made a confusion between the south and the north of Mauritius or rather retained only Grand Baie as the tourist resort learnt in the topic 'tourism land use'.
-The word 'south' written in bold was the key word to recall Bel Ombre.

-Item 3 This question pertained to agriculture in terms of inputs/factors.
+- Item 2 Candidates were required to correctly identify the name of the tourist resort area in the East of Rodrigues.
+It posed a problem to many of them who chose Mourouk instead of Saint Francois.
+They could have retained Mourouk because it is a major tourist resort in Rodrigues.
+The word 'east' written in bold was the key word to recall Saint Francois. - Item 3 This question pertained to agriculture in terms of inputs/factors.
 It was well attempted by the high achieving candidates.
-Other candidates could not make the distinction between the natural factors and the human factor, labour.

-Item 4 Candidates were asked which type of farming is practised on the alluvial deposits of rivers in Rodrigues.
+Other candidates could not make the distinction between the natural factors and the human factor, labour. - Item 4 Candidates were asked which type of farming is practised on the alluvial deposits of rivers in Rodrigues.
 The correct answer was market gardening, option C. Many candidates chose 'plantation farming' or 'mixed farming'.
 It is not only important to recall the definition of the four types of farming but also to distinguish between their characteristics to have a good understanding of the topic 'Agriculture'.
-A table of comparison with pictures and pictograms and short notes can be devised as a pedagogical tool for this purpose.

-This item proved to be somewhat confusing to some candidates since it required a good knowledge of the relationship between temperature and height (altitude) and the ability to read with understanding.
+A table of comparison with pictures and pictograms and short notes can be devised as a pedagogical tool for this purpose. - This item proved to be somewhat confusing to some candidates since it required a good knowledge of the relationship between temperature and height (altitude) and the ability to read with understanding.
 It showed clearly that language difficulties may hamper learning and reasoning in geographical study.
-It is important to follow the inquiry approach (asking questions and reasoning) using a table with places, temperature and height above sea level (altitude) to develop understanding and the ability to make deduction and inferences.

-It was based on one aspect of tourism.
+It is important to follow the inquiry approach (asking questions and reasoning) using a table with places, temperature and height above sea level (altitude) to develop understanding and the ability to make deduction and inferences. - It was based on one aspect of tourism.
 It was not well answered by many candidates.
 It was important for candidates to read the key word 'ecotourism' carefully and not 'tourism' to be able to answer correctly.
-The place of ecotourism is the Black River Gorges National Park.
-The other places attract tourists for other reasons/purposes - cultural tourism/heritage tourism.
+The place of ecotourism is found at Anse Quitor.